mickaeltorres/openbsd-kvm/README.md

 The following guests have been tested:
  - OpenBSD 6.0 amd64: installs / works
- - FreeBSD 11.0-RC3 amd64: installs / works without -M q35
+ - FreeBSD 11.0-RC3 amd64: installs / works
  - Debian 8.6.0 amd64: installs / works
  - TinyCore 7.6 i386 non-PAE: installs / works
  - Debian 8.6.0 i386 PAE: installs / works
+ - Windows 10 (1607 x64): iso boots, install starts, then BSOD

 Known caveats:
  - only one vCPU supported
  - quick and dirty code :D
- - the IO/MMIO instruction emulation is, at best, a hack
+ - ~~the IO/MMIO instruction emulation is, at best, a hack~~ getting better
  - ~~sometimes to install debian on intel CPU, it is needed to kill a modprobe btrfs process~~ fixed by disabling AVX for guests until we support xsave/xrstor
  - ~~text and VGA console doesn't refresh well, the culprit would be, IO/MMIO emulation and/or the KVM_GET_DIRTY_LOG ioctl~~ fixed with dirty log patch
- - ...
+ - ~~FreeBSD 11 doesn't work with Q35 chipset~~ instruction enmulation fixes have resolved this

 Compile the kernel with the patch: